annabarclay02/MCA-2023/week7.md

 # Week 7: Challenges to Music Curation
 ## Task 1: MEI Metadata
 Download of update MEI file available [here](data/mirrorball_update2.mei).
 Below is my added and formatted metadata.
+I have attempted to fix this issue but the producers and release date don't seem to be presented correctly.
+The producer line has no title, unlike composer, and the release date is listed as an encoding date.

 {% include_relative myMeta.html %}